ghammerle/WGU-D424-Capstone/README.md

-This will be the hostin site for my Capstone project.
+This will be the hosting site for my Capstone project.